ethancarlsson/nvim-hurl.nvim/README.md

 ### :HurlVerbose
 Run a hurl file and view the result and the results of the hurl `--verbose` option in two seperate scratch files.

+### :CurlGo
+Make a simple GET request, reusing the headers of the previous request.
+To prevent reuse of previous headers, use `:CurlGo {url} noreuse`.

+### :CurlGoFromCursor
+Run `CurlGo` running the but using the url directly under the cursor.

+NOTE: Will reuse headers unless `noreuse` option is passed to it.